DTPrince/Arduino-Tachometer/README.md

 I may have to ditch the arduino earlier rather than later in favor of parallel processes/threading for timing+counting and serializing+displaying.
 I believe this is possible in an R-Pi but I'd have to actually check.
 The primary reason for an eventual RPi change is for my sound-system upgrade and wireless charging in the car that turns on when a phone/tablet is placed on or over the pad.
 I'm not starting with the RPI because it is overkill at the moment (probably), has steeper power requirements, and is more unfamiliar to me in terms of programming.
-In a perfect world, I'd learn how to program an Intel Edison and go the module route with boiler-plate code so I don't have to drag things like a stripped-down raspbian but I barely even know where to being with something like that.
+In a perfect world, I'd learn how to program an Intel Edison and go the module route with boiler-plate code so I don't have to drag things like a stripped-down raspbian but I barely even know where to begin with something like that.